isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

+You must be aware of the execution environment that your code is running when deciding whether to tag a function `noexcept`, especially because of the issue of throwing and allocation.
+Code that is intended to be perfectly general (like the standard library and other utility code of that sort) needs to support environments where a `bad_alloc` exception may be handled meaningfully.
+However, the majority of programs and execution environments cannot meaningfully handle a failure to allocate, and aborting the program is the cleanest and simplest response to an allocation failure in those cases.
+If you know that your application code cannot respond to an allocation failure, it may be appropriate to add `noexcept` even on functions that allocate.

-In most programs, most functions can throw
-(e.g., because they use `new`, call functions that do, or use library functions that reports failure by throwing), so don't just sprinkle `noexcept` all over the place.
+Put another way: In most programs, most functions can throw (e.g., because they use `new`, call functions that do, or use library functions that reports failure by throwing), so don't just sprinkle `noexcept` all over the place without considering whether the possible exceptions can be handled.

-`noexcept` is most useful for frequently used, low-level functions.
+`noexcept` is most useful (and most clearly correct) for frequently used, low-level functions.

 ##### Note